jfangwang/Broadview/README.md

 The Control Panel adjusts what the user is able to see amongst their Hindsight and Foresight graphs to look specifically into the development of each asset or loan.
 The Control Panel will also allow the user to adjust variable rates.
 There will be one paired to Hindsight and another to Foresight with all values being on by default.

 ## Machine Learning
 In the future, machine learning could provide an invaluable assistant which learns along side the growth of Hindsoght to better project all values in Foresight.
-Recognize patterns of saving and expenditure to not just values someones checking or income as a static cash amount, but a dynamic part of the users financial protfolio.
+Recognize patterns of saving and expenditure to not just values someones checking or income as a static cash amount, but a dynamic part of the users financial portfolio.

 # Superscript
 <sup>I</sup>Fluctuations in accounts are recorded over time.